min2ha/ukwa-site/content/target/39227/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Oh What a Lovel War Curtain Raisers

 The project will enable 4 schools in Newham to explore,understand and interpret the role of Popular Entertainment in the First World War.